neo4j-drivers/neo4j-drivers.github.io/packstream/packstream-specification-1.md

 Not all instances of `DateTimeZoneId` map to a single valid point in time.

-1. During time shifts like going from 2AM to 3AM in a given day and timezone, 2:30AM e.g. does not exist.
+1. During time shifts like going from 2AM to 3AM in a given day and timezone, 2:30AM e.g. does not happen.
-2. Similarly, when going from 3AM to 2AM in a given day and timezone, 2:30AM exists twice.
+2. Similarly, when going from 3AM to 2AM in a given day and timezone, 2:30AM happens twice.

 In the first case, a `DateTimeZoneId` specifying a time between 2AM and 3AM does not correspond to any actual points in time for that timezone and is invalid.